theresamaier/2022ws_do_tm/Blog_content.md

 ![brain_hemispheres_ExO_attributes_metaphor](brain_hemispheres_ExO_attributes_metaphor.png)

 *Note:  Not every ExO has all ten attributes but the more it has, the more scalable it tends to be.
-Their research indicates that a minimum of four implemented attributes will achieve the ExO label. *
+Their research indicates that a minimum of four implemented attributes will achieve the ExO label.
+SCALE and IDEAS elements are self-reinforcing and integrative. *

 ### **Let's have a closer look on these attributes:**